Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Distribution function

 By definition, $\int dx \FF(x) = \int dx \FF(x)x = 1$.
 As shown in Fig.~\ref{195640_23Jul20}~(b), with decreasing $\delta\varphi$, $\FF(x)$ develops the power-law tail

 A similar fat-tail was previously reported for the velocity distribution of sheared driven systems in the quasi-static limit near $\varphi_J$~\cite{tighe2010,andreotti2012,olsson2016}.
 Now, we show that the exponent $\zeta$ relates to $\gamma$ in Eq.~(\ref{173356_19Aug20}).
-First, using Eq.~(\ref{210610_16Aug20}), (\ref{210702_16Aug20}), and (\ref{010828_24Jul20}), we get
+Using Eq.~(\ref{210610_16Aug20}) and (\ref{010828_24Jul20}), we get

 If $\zeta < 3$, the denominator diverges, leading to $P=0$ at $\varphi_J$.
-For finite $N$, however, the divergences does not occur as the power law of $\FF(x)$ is truncated at finite $x_{\rm max}$.
+For finite $N$, however, the divergence does not occur as the power law of $\FF(x)$ is truncated at finite $x_{\rm max}$.
 Using the extreme value statistics, we can calculate $x_{\rm max}$ as

 Then, $P$ for finite $N$ is expressed as

 Comparing this with Eq.~(\ref{173356_19Aug20}) for $\delta\varphi=0$, we finally get

 This is consistent with the assumption $\zeta<3$ and well agrees with the numerical result, see Fig.~\ref{195640_23Jul20}.